SoftTissueBiomechanicsLab/Embedded_Fibers_UEL/README.md

 **Output**:
 Results of every converged step in *.vtk file format containing:
 * Solid stress
-* Fiber strain and cross section forces and moments.
+* Fiber strain and cross-section forces and moments.
 * Interface line load between solid and the fibers
-* Constraing violation metric.
+* Constraining violation metric.

-Additionally, the pipeline outputs a Matlab structure, containing the components of strain energy, for both solid and fibers.
+Additionally, the pipeline outputs a Matlab structure containing the components of strain energy for both solids and fibers.

 ## Tutorial - Single Fiber

 Everything runs through the main script "MainSingleFiber.m".
-First section of the script includes any settings/options needed to run the pipeline.
+The first section of the script includes any settings/options needed to run the pipeline.
 Only this part of the script should be modified.

-First part of settings is the configuration options to define local paths and filenames.
+The first part of the settings is the configuration options to define local paths and filenames.

 ```matlab
 %------- CONFIGURATION OPTIONS --------------------------------------------